 Important Considerations When Taking a Picture in Portrait Mode

-There are several considerations of using portrait mode that are important to the quality of your photo For example, portrait mode does not work well in low light.
-If there is not enough light, a message will pop up that says “More light required.
-Flash may help.”
-To fix this issue, either seek more light or try taking the picture with the flash on.
+There are several considerations of using portrait mode that is important to the quality of your photo For example, portrait mode does not work well in low light.
+If there is not enough light, a message will pop up that says you need to turn the flash mode on.

 Another important consideration is the distance of the focus subject from the camera.
 The camera must be between two and eight feet away from the focus subject.
 If you have the issue of being too far away, you will receive the pop up notification that says, “Move closer.”
 If you are too close, you will receive the pop up notification that says “Move further away.”